 • Subcutaneously deep into the upper third of the outer surface of the shoulder;

-• In the anterolateral surface of the thigh - for young children.
+• In the anterolateral surface of the thigh - in young children.

-Patients with immunodeficiency may double the introduction of the drug at 0.25 ml with an interval of 4 weeks.
+For patients with immunodeficiency, the drug can be administered twice, 0.25 ml with an interval of 4 weeks.

 Side effects

-• Often - sweating, fatigue, headache, malaise, hyperthermia, trembling, soreness in the joints and muscles, neuralgia (transient, disappear after 1-2 days);
+• Often - sweating, fatigue, headache, malaise, hyperthermia, trembling, pain in joints and muscles, neuralgia (transient, disappear after 1-2 days);

-• Rarely - paresthesia, thrombocytopenia, neuritis, encephalomyelitis, convulsions, Guillain-Barré syndrome (an unequivocal relationship with vaccination has not been established);
+• Rarely - paresthesia, thrombocytopenia, neuritis, encephalomyelitis, convulsions, Guillain-Barre syndrome (a clear connection with vaccination has not been established);

 • Very rarely - allergic reactions up to shock, vasculitis with transient renal dysfunction.

-Of the local reactions, the most likely are: hyperemia, induration, soreness and swelling at the injection site, ecchymosis.
+The most likely local reactions are: hyperemia, induration, pain and swelling at the injection site, ecchymosis.

 Overdose

-Information on overdose of Vaxigrip is not provided by the manufacturer.
+Information about overdose of Vaxigrip is not provided by the manufacturer.

 special instructions

 Vaccination is carried out annually in the autumn-winter period.
-It can be carried out at the beginning of the epidemic rise in the incidence of influenza.
+It can be carried out at the beginning of an epidemic rise in the incidence of influenza.

 Intravenous administration of Vaxigrip is not allowed.

-For non-severe acute respiratory viral infections and acute intestinal diseases, vaccination can be carried out after normalization of body temperature.
+For mild ARVI and acute intestinal diseases, vaccination can be carried out after body temperature has normalized.

-On the day of vaccination, patients should be examined by a doctor (paramedic).
-Vaccination is not carried out at a body temperature above 37 ° C.
+On the day of vaccination, patients must be examined by a doctor (paramedic).
+Vaccination is not carried out at body temperatures above 37 °C.

-After the use of Vaxigrip, false-positive results of serological tests are possible in enzyme immunoassay, which is due to the production of IgM.
+After using Vaxigrip, enzyme-linked immunosorbent assays may result in false-positive results of serological tests, which is due to the production of IgM.

 Vaccination does not affect the speed of psychomotor reaction and the ability to concentrate.

-After immunization, the patient should be under the supervision of a health worker for half an hour.
+After immunization, the patient should be under the supervision of a healthcare professional for half an hour.

-The drug with broken labeling or the integrity of the ampoules, stored in violation of the requirements, with changed physical properties (transparency, color) and expired, is not suitable for use.
+A drug with damaged labeling or integrity of ampoules, stored in violation of the requirements, with altered physical properties (transparency, color) and with an expired expiration date is not suitable for use.

 Use during pregnancy and lactation

-The results of studies on the use of the vaccine in pregnant women confirm the absence of a negative impact of vaccination on the fetus and the body of the expectant mother.
+The results of studies of the use of the vaccine in pregnant women confirm the absence of negative effects of vaccination on the fetus and the body of the expectant mother.
 The presence of embryotoxic and teratogenic effects has not been proven.
-The decision to vaccinate a pregnant woman is made on an individual basis exclusively by a specialist who takes into account the risk of contracting influenza and the possible occurrence of complications of this infectious disease.
-It is preferable to administer Vaxigrip in the II-III trimesters of pregnancy.
-If a pregnant woman is at increased risk of developing serious post-influenza complications, the vaccine is recommended at any stage of pregnancy.
+The decision to vaccinate a pregnant woman is made on an individual basis exclusively by a specialist who takes into account the risk of contracting influenza and the possible complications of this infectious disease.
+It is preferable to administer Vaxigrip in the second to third trimesters of pregnancy.
+If a pregnant woman is at increased risk of developing serious post-influenza complications, use of the vaccine is recommended at any stage of pregnancy.

 Vaccination during lactation is allowed.

-Vaxigrip can be used simultaneously with other inactivated vaccines, while taking into account contraindications for each of them (drugs should be injected with different syringes into different parts of the body).
+Vaxigrip can be used simultaneously with other inactivated vaccines, but contraindications for each of them must be taken into account (the drugs should be administered with different syringes to different parts of the body).

-Immunosuppressants and glucocorticosteroids lower the immune response to drug administration.
+Immunosuppressants and glucocorticosteroids reduce the immune response to the drug.

-Analogues of Vaksigrip are: Agrippal S1, Begrivak, Inactivated influenza vaccine eluate-centrifuge, Pandeflu.
+Analogs of Vaxigrip are: Agrippal S1, Begrivak, Inactivated influenza vaccine, eluate-centrifuge, Pandeflu.

 Terms and conditions of storage